Gibson Guitars explained

 Humbuckers

 Whether you’re a classic Gibson Les Paul player or a modern rock guitarist, you can’t go wrong with a set of humbuckers.
-They’re engineered to handle gain and offer a rich tone, a fat bottom end, and a crisp top end.
+They’re engineered to handle gain and offer a rich tone, a fat bottom, and a crisp top end.

-The PAF pickup is a special type of humbucker.
-It features two conductors and a reverse-wound coil that cancels out extraneous noise when combined with the neck or bridge.
+The PAF pickup is a particular type of humbucker.
+It features two conductors and a reverse-wound coil that cancels extraneous noise when combined with the neck or bridge.
 It’s a favorite for many guitar players.
 It’s also available in a neck-only version.

-Seymour Duncan’s Pearly Gates pickup is a good choice for those looking to replicate the vintage LP sound.
-It’s a great fit for all mahogany Gibson models and offers a tight midrange and clear upper end.
-It’s an excellent replacement for the stock pickups on your Gibson.
+Seymour Duncan’s Pearly Gates pickup is a good choice for replicating the vintage LP sound.
+It’s an excellent fit for all mahogany Gibson models and offers a tight midrange and clear upper end.
+It’s a perfect replacement for the stock pickups on your Gibson.

 Filter-Tron